Local RAG with Ollama

 What is Ollama?

-• No Rate Limits: Process as many requests as your hardware allows
+- No rate limits: Process as fast as your hardware allows

-• Offline Operation: Works without internet connectivity once set up
+- Offline capable: Works without internet once models are downloaded

 Prerequisites